Intervention

 Use an expectation-based grading scheme

 Not every assignment or activity needs a letter or numerical grade.
-For struggling students, the pressure of achieving a perfect score can impede learning and cause considerable stress.
+For striving students, the pressure of achieving a perfect score can impede learning and cause considerable stress.
+Using formative assessments that focus on meeting vs. not meeting expectations can reframe these activities as low-stakes opportunities to learn and grow.

 Differentiate approaches

-Students benefit from the use of a variety of instructional approaches and appreciate the use of individual, small-group, and classroom-wide activities.
+Students benefit from the use of a variety of instructional approaches and will appreciate the use of individual, small-group, and classroom-wide activities.

 Offer options for projects